Rosetta Head: European discovery and use

-The wharf, an adjacent sea wall and the connecting road were completed in 1856 by the SA Government to assist whaling industry activity.
-The wharf was known as the "Lilliputian Jetty" due to its relatively small size, i.e. 12.7 m wide by 4.6 m deep.
-A mine was established on Rosetta Head in 1863 to search for copper and other minerals until the abandonment of the venture in 1866.
-A tablet set into a granite boulder located near Rosetta Head's summit was unveiled on 8 April 1902 by the Governor of South Australia, The Right Honourable Hallam, Baron Tennyson, KCMG to commemorate the centenary of the meeting of the European explorers, Matthew Flinders and Nicolas Baudin, in nearby waters.
+A tablet set into a granite boulder located near Rosetta Head's summit was unveiled on 8 April 1902 by the Governor of South Australia, The Right Honourable Hallam, Baron Tennyson to commemorate the centenary of the meeting of the European explorers, Matthew Flinders and Nicolas Baudin, in nearby waters.

+In 2023 a master plan for The Bluff was published.
+The plan, undertaken in consultation with traditional owners and local community, is a guide to guide development on The Bluff until 2043, and takes into account social, community, cultural, environmental, and economic impacts.